izwanGit/uitm-devops-challenge_TeamOne/README.md

 #### 3. Deployment & Automation Innovation
 The CI/CD pipeline itself is an innovation.
 We have successfully bridge the gap between "Developing an App" and "Securing an Infrastructure."
 By integrating 14 distinct security checks into a unified workflow, we demonstrate how a small team can maintain the security posture of a large organization through **extreme automation**.

-### 📈 Future Growth & Funding Utilization (RM 2,000)
+### 📈 Future Roadmap & Scalability Plans

-The **RM 2,000 Innovation Award** will be strategically utilized to transition RentVerse from a "Prototype" to a "Production-Scale Ecosystem":

-1.  **AI Model Enhancement (RM 800)**: Procurement of expanded property datasets and compute resources to train more accurate fraud-detection models.
+The next phase of RentVerse focuses on transitioning from a functional prototype to a high-scale, production-ready ecosystem through advanced technical hardening and feature expansion:

+1.  **Cognitive AI & Model Precision**: Integration of larger, verified property datasets and transition to transformer-based models to improve the accuracy of fair-market value predictions and fraud detection heuristics.
-2.  **Infrastructure Hardening (RM 600)**: Implementing a dedicated Web Application Firewall (WAF) and DDoS protection layer at the edge.
+2.  **Edge Infrastructure Hardening**: Deployment of a dedicated Web Application Firewall (WAF) and Advanced DDoS mitigation layers to protect API endpoints against distributed volumetric attacks and layer-7 probes.
-3.  **Global SMS/Verification Gateway (RM 400)**: Moving from SMTP-based alerts to multi-channel (SMS/WhatsApp) verification for higher reliability.
+3.  **Omni-Channel Security Orchestration**: Expansion beyond SMTP-based alerting to include low-latency SMS, push notifications, and WhatsApp security gateways for real-time anomaly reporting with higher delivery assurance.
-4.  **Hardware-Backed MFA (RM 200)**: Research and implementation of physical security key (YubiKey) support for high-value landlord accounts.
+4.  **Hardware-Backed Identity Trust**: Implementation of FIDO2/WebAuthn standards to support physical security keys (e.g., YubiKey) and biometric attestation, establishing a hardware-rooted trust model for high-value administrative accounts.
+5.  **Distributed Ledger Integration**: Transitioning cryptographic lease hashes to a decentralized blockchain ledger to ensure 100% immutable non-repudiation for long-term rental agreements.

 ### 🎯 Conclusion
 RentVerse is not just an application; it is a **DevSecOps Masterclass**. we have proven that security can be a feature, not a friction.
 Our 14-check pipeline and AI-driven intelligence layer set a new benchmark for what a student-led competition submission can achieve in terms of industry readiness.